-The bike tour is free tip-based.
+The tour is free to join.
 It takes place all year on request.
 Please book in good advance

 Duration: 4 hours